 Our research and development and manufacturing activities involve the use of hazardous materials, including chemicals and biological materials.
 Our sequencing reagents, such as tris (2-carboxyethyl) phosphine and acetonitrile, include hazardous materials.
 Accordingly, we are subject to federal, state, local and foreign laws, regulations and permits relating to environmental, health and safety matters, including, among others, those governing the use, storage, handling, exposure to and disposal of hazardous materials and wastes, the health and safety of our employees, and the shipment, labelling, collection, recycling, treatment and disposal of products containing hazardous materials.
 Liability under environmental laws and regulations can be joint and several and without regard to fault or negligence.
 For example, under certain circumstances and under certain environmental laws, we could be held liable for costs relating to contamination at our or our predecessors' past or present facilities and at third-party waste disposal sites.
 We could also be held liable for damages arising out of human exposure to hazardous materials.
 There can be no assurance that violations of environmental, health and safety laws will not occur as a result of human error, accident, equipment failure or other causes.
-The failure to comply with past, present or future laws could result in the imposition of substantial fines and penalties, remediation costs, property damage and personal injury claims, investigations, the suspension of production.
+The failure to comply with past, present or future laws could result in the imposition of substantial fines and penalties, remediation costs, property damage and personal injury claims, investigations, the suspension of production or product soles of perations.
+Any of these events could harm our business, operating results and financial condition.
 We also expect that our operations will be affected by new environmental, health and safety laws and regulations on an ongoing basis, or more stringent enforcement of existing laws and regulations.
-New laws or changes to existing laws may result in additional costs and may increase penalties associated with violations or require us to change the content of our products or how we manufacture them, which could have a material adverse effect on our business, operating results and financial condition
+New laws or changes to existing laws may result in additional costs and may increase penalties associated with violations or require us to change the content of our products or how we m